-San Diego White Collar Crime Lawyer
+San Diego White Collar Crime Defense Lawyers

 White collar crimes are non-violent, financially motivated crimes.
 They are often complicated and difficult cases for both the defense lawyers and the prosecution.
 Many white collar cases come down to the specific intent of the person accused of the crime, and proving that intent can be increasingly difficult, particularly in cases involving computer and Internet-related physical evidence.

-Working with a qualified criminal defense attorney who has experience in defending white collar crimes is a major asset in any type of white collar case.
+Working with a qualified criminal defense attorney who has experience in defending white collar crimes in San Diego is a major asset in any type of white collar case.
 Not only will you have legal counsel you can rely upon, you will have competent representation in court that may help you avoid serious penalties.

 - Insider Trading